Hostinger vs HostGator 2026: Speed Test Winner — Hostinger

 HostGator relies on Cloudflare CDN integration for non-US traffic, which can improve access but may not match Hostinger’s direct global presence.

-Uptime & Stability
+Uptime and Hosting Stability

 Hostinger and HostGator both promise strong website uptime and server reliability, but Hostinger pulls ahead in overall performance optimization and consistent results.
 Its use of NVMe hosting and LiteSpeed technology boosts loading speed and operational stability.